sajid-munawar/Portfolio_website/README.md

 # Portfolio-Mobile version skelton

-> In this project I have write html header with h1 and changes its style so that background and text color will be change.
-Added workflow file.And Create a pull request.
+> In this project I've used Flexbox to style my Porfolio page.
+The flexbox is very versatile and easy to use.It helps a lot in difficult tasks by making them easy and responsive.

 ## Built With

 - HTML
-- CSS
+- CSS (Flexbox)
 - Github workflows

 ## Live Demo